PHOTOGRAPHER | Melissa Mills

 How would you describe your style?

-Inspired by art, fashion, and the depth of human experience, my work is driven by curiosity and a craving for authenticity.
-I believe the best images come from trust, connection, some humour and those unguarded moments where you feel truly seen.
+Inspired by art, fashion, and the depth of human experience, my work is driven by intuition, curiosity and a craving for offbeat moments.
+I believe the best images come from trust, connection, some humour and those unguarded moments.

 What is your most memorable career moment?

-Equally memorable was documenting a wedding in Italy alongside Norman and Blake and one of my best friends, Natasja Kremers.
-With my parents being Italian, working in a country so deeply connected to my roots was a full-circle moment.
+With my parents being Italian, shooting in Italy for the first time, a country so deeply connected to my roots was a full-circle moment.

 How would you describe your working style?